n-avontuur/dev_ws_mini_project/README.md

 ## Prep Project
 For this project you should use Ubuntu 22.04 and ROS2 distribution Humble.\
-To make this easy the only thing you need to do is Flash Ubuntu 22.04 on a sd and pc.\
+To make this easy the only thing you need to do is Flash Ubuntu 22.04 on a sd and pc.
+- sudo apt update & upgrade

 Clone repository and start the dedicated install file, found in the folder Installation.\
 RPI install : RPI-install.sh\
 PC install : pc-install.sh